A social media report collects data and statistics from various social networks to identify which activities are working and which ones aren’t.

 The goal of sentiment analysis is to identify whether a piece of content is positive or negative.
 In the world of online marketing, this can help businesses track how consumers are reacting to their advertising campaigns, new products, and corporate communications.
 Conducting your social media sentiment analysis can bring great value to your business and provide excellent insights into the customer experience.

-5 things to include in your social media report
+What to include in a social media report

 Social media reports are an excellent way to track and analyze data from various sources.
 Therefore, it should be simple and easy to understand.